- Stay and get round in Paris

 Unfortunately, the official

-French radar speed camera map was removed
+French radar speed camera map

 from the Internet in 2011, following a government decision to stop warning drivers

 of upcoming speed cameras.
 A lot of the warnings haven't really gone

 - just changed : but others have really gone, and have not